port-labs/port-docs/docs/platform-overview.md

 There are two ways to create a Blueprint:

-- Through the UI
+- Through the UI;
-- Using API
+- Using API.

 :::tip
-To create your first blueprint, please see our [quickstart guide](./quickstart.md).
+To create your first Blueprint, please see our [quickstart guide](./quickstart.md).
 :::

 ## Navigation bar